brentjett/presence-test-framework/examples/initial-site-questions.md

-# Initial questions for generic website
+# Initial Questions for Evaluating a Generic Website

 ## Is the site up?
 A simple response code from the homepage should cover this (right?).